 Women who are producing breast milk need slightly higher amounts (5.1 g/day).
-Ask your doctor what amount is best for you.
+Ask your provider what amount is best for you.

-Persons who are being treated for hypokalemia need potassium supplements.
-Your health care provider will develop a supplementation plan based on your specific needs.
+People who are being treated for hypokalemia need potassium supplements.
+Your provider will develop a supplementation plan based on your specific needs.

-U.S. Department of Health and Human Services (HHS) and U.S. Department of Agriculture (USDA).
-Dietary Guidelines for Americans 2005: .
-Accessed May 25, 2010.
+US Department of Health and Human Services and US Department of Agriculture.
+Dietary Guidelines for Americans.
+2015-2020.
+8th ed.
+December 2015. health.gov/dietaryguidelines/2015/guidelines/.
+Accessed May 4, 2016.